jgmdev/lessram/README.md

    memory usage | 57MB            | 46MB            | 489MB
 ```

+I can say that the best balance between memory usage and performance is
+achieved with the **StaticArray** implementation.
 To run your own benchmarks run:

 ```sh
 cd lessram